128technology/docs/docs/install_qcow2_deployment.md

 - /usr/bin/sync;/usr/bin/sync;/usr/sbin/shutdown -r
 ```

+### `network-config`

-NoCloud supports optionally supplying network configuration via an additional `network-config` script which can be useful for configuring interfaces.
-On the initial boot, the system will use legacy interface naming.
-Therefore, we will put in a basic configuration for eth0 that will remove DHCP from the existing interface configuration, which may cause a delay in the initial boot.
-We will also create a configuration for the interface after it is renamed on ensuing boots.
+NoCloud supports optionally supplying network configuration via an additional `network-config` script, which can be used to configure interfaces.

+On the initial boot, the system uses legacy interface naming.
+The `network-config` file provided below creates a basic configuration for eth0 that removes DHCP from the existing interface configuration.
+This may cause a delay in the initial boot.
+We also create a configuration for the interface after it is renamed on ensuing boots.
 The interface will not be found on the first boot and therefore will be skipped, but will apply to all ensuing boots.
-This example can be tweaked to provide a different Linux networking configuration including static addressing as needed.
-Please consult cloud-init documentation on network-config version 1 for additional details.
+This example can be tweaked as needed to provide a different Linux networking configuration, including static addressing.
+Please consult the `cloud-init` documentation on **network-config version 1** for additional details.

 ```
 version: 1